Jenna Rainey

 • More $$$.
 Tubes of paint are typically more money than just buying a pre-made pan set.

 • Takes up more space in your office/studio/house.
-Tubes everywhere!
+I have tubes everywhere!

 Liquid Watercolor